 Spark, however, has Smart Search capabilities – something Mailbox never did.
 Smart Search understands Natural Language so you can search for exactly what you want and Spark will deliver.
 For example, if you searched for “PDF attachments received from Harry last week” Spark would search your inbox and give you exactly that; PDF attachments received from Harry last week.

 Although Inbox does not have Smart Search abilities it makes up for this in other ways.
-Inbox has been designed to have a newsfeed like interface that breaks up the traditional look of plain text emails with easily viewable photos, updates, reservations etc. that can be seen without having to open their specified emails.
+Inbox has been designed to have a newsfeed like an interface that breaks up the traditional look of plain text emails with easily viewable photos, updates, reservations etc. that can be seen without having to open their specified emails.
 It too has a Smart Reminders feature that can contact details and locations from the web and your phone, and a Smart Reply option that scans the email and will create a short response accordingly, rather than offering default Quick Replies as Spark does.

 However, as it stands, Spark is not yet available for iPad and tablets, nor for desktop devices – a con shared with Mailbox.
 But, Spark has admitted to these cons and promises that the former will be rectified in the next few weeks and the later next year in updates that will put the app, at the very least, “on par with mailbox.”
-It is this commitment and honestly to recognise its faults that is very refreshing and sets Spark heads and shoulders above Mailbox.
+It is this commitment and honesty to recognise its faults that are very refreshing and sets Spark heads and shoulders above Mailbox.

-However, the real clincher with Inbox is that it is already available across all devices from phones, to tablets and desktops.
+However, the real clincher with Inbox is that it is already available on all devices from phones, to tablets and desktops.
 This allows for full integration and ease for the user, allowing email itself adapt to your busy lifestyle whether on the go or at your desk, Inbox appears to be a one stop solution for email.

 So there you have it, the reasons, albeit some of them rather weak, for Mailbox’s discontinuation and the various available alternatives and two possible, dare I say it, upgrades.
-But who knows what will truly be next for Mailbox; perhaps Mailbox will even be it’s own replacement, but an open sourced version as hundreds of discontented users have already urged Dropbox to consider as an option on a Change.org petition.
+But who knows what will truly be next for Mailbox; perhaps Mailbox will even be its own replacement, but an open sourced version as hundreds of discontented users has already urged Dropbox to consider as an option on a Change.org petition.